WatsonSimon/shapeDTW/README.md

 The code was tested on UCR time series datasets.
-Go to this link: https://www.cs.ucr.edu/~eamonn/time_series_data_2018/ to download the dataset, the password is "classify"
+Go to this link: https://www.cs.ucr.edu/~eamonn/time_series_data_2018/ to download the dataset, the password is "someone"